mackenziekbrooks/dci102-f18-humanities-data/Unit 1/unit1_methodology.md

 Check out [Getting Started with Topic Modeling and MALLET](http://programminghistorian.org/lessons/topic-modeling-and-mallet).

 [Serendip](http://vep.cs.wisc.edu/serendip/) is a visual interface for interacting with the topic models of a corpus.
 Using their sample data, you can compare topics across all of Shakespeare's plays.
 It's also possible to load in your own corpus.

-### Natural Language Toolkit
-Or [NLTK](http://www.nltk.org/) is a Python library for conducting natural language processing.

 ## Resources